ibm-cloud-docs/databases-for-elasticsearch/getting-started-old.md

 Your deployment's _Overview_ shows all the relevant connection information.

-To connect, Kibana needs the username, password, url, and port for your deployment.
-It also needs the CA certificate to access the database.
-To get this, copy the certificate information from _Endpoints_.
-Then, save the certificate to a file.
+To connect, Kibana needs the username, password, url, and port for your Elasticsearch deployment.
+It also needs the Elasticsearch CA certificate to access the database.
+To get this, copy the certificate information from the _IBM Cloud Platform Endpoints_ section within the created Elasticsearch instance.
+Then, download the certificate to a local folder.
 You can use the name that is provided in the download, or your own file name.

 Remember where you save the certificate on your file system.
 If you are running Kibana locally, not in Docker, then the certificate goes in `$KIBANA_HOME/config/<filename>`.
 {: important}